huntzhan/sdataflow/README.md

 `sdataflow` provides:

 * A small and simple language to define the relation of entries.
-An `entry` is a logic unit defined by user(i.e. a data processing function), it generates some kind of `outcome` as a respond to some kind of input `outcome`(which might be genreated by other entry).
+An `entity` is a logic unit defined by user(i.e. a data processing function), it generates some kind of `outcome` as a respond to some kind of input `outcome`(which might be genreated by other Entity).
 Relations of entries forms a `dataflow`.
 * A scheduler automatically runs entries and ships outcome to its destination.

+entity
 # Language

 ## Tutorial